 More than 400 million people depend on the banana industry as a source of income, employment, and food security—yet only 15-20% of the world's production is traded globally, with many countries such as Brazil keeping most of their crop for the domestic market.
 In 2016, the banana trade generated an estimated global export value of USD $11.8 billion, with a retail value between $20 billion and 25 billion.

-Role of boron in banana growth and development
+Boron in bananas: Critical to growth and development

 With so much at stake, growers need to do all they can to produce abundant, high-quality crops that command top prices on the world market.
 Success is largely dependent on plant nutrition.
 Bananas’ rapid growth rate makes them heavy feeders, needing monthly applications of a balanced fertilizer during warm weather.
 Mature plants can require as much as 1.5 - 2 lbs of fertilizer each month depending on conditions.